 Definitions

-- n.
-Any of various fungi of the genus Botrytis responsible for numerous diseases of fruits and vegetables.
+- noun Any of various fungi of the genus Botrytis responsible for numerous diseases of fruits and vegetables.

-- n.
-A large genus of mucedinous fungi, usually growing upon dead wood and leaves, characterized by the somewhat dendroid mode of branching of the fertile hyphæ, which bear simple spores more or less grouped near the tips.
-One species, B. Bassiana, grows upon living silkworms, and causes the disease known as muscardine.
-A large number of species growing upon living plants were formerly included in this genus, but are now referred to Peronospora.
+- noun A large genus of mucedinous fungi, usually growing upon dead wood and leaves, characterized by the somewhat dendroid mode of branching of the fertile hyphæ, which bear simple spores more or less grouped near the tips.

 Etymologies